What is a Good Interest Rate on a Personal Loan?

 What is considered a good interest rate?

-While the Federal Reserve reports the average two-year personal loan rate at 12.17% as of August 2023, interest rates can vary widely depending on the type of loan, the repayment term, your credit score and if you have any assets securing the loan.
+The Federal Reserve reports the average two-year personal loan rate is 11.14% as of August 2025, although interest rates can vary widely depending on the loan type and repayment terms, your credit score and if you have any assets securing the loan.

-Keep in mind that some lenders charge application fees, origination fees and other fees that can impact the total cost of your loan.
+Keep in mind that some lenders charge application fees, origination fees and other fees that can impact the total loan cost.
 These fees are factored into the loan’s annual percentage rate (APR), which may differ from its interest rate.
 When evaluating your loan options, compare both the interest rate and the APR to find the best deal.

 Also watch out for predatory rates that take advantage of struggling borrowers.
 ConsumerAffairs considers rates over 35.99% to be predatory.
 If you cannot qualify for a lower interest rate, take steps to improve your credit score or financial situation before taking out a personal loan.